 The pathway is very well marked, and it takes about 10 minutes to get to the viewpoint.

 If there’s a lot of clouds, wait a while as they will most likely clear and allow you to get a lovely picture.

 3. Try some tea from Europe’s only tea plantation

 The Gorreana tea factory is the oldest and currently the only tea plantation in Europe which makes this place even more worth a visit.

-Opened since 1883, the factory is an entirely prosperous year round.
+Opened since 1883, the factory is entirely prosperous year-round.